ANKITKISLAYA/Exploring-Neural-Networks/README.md

 ## Credit

-The projects in this repository were completed as part of my learning journey inspired by the Udacity Deep Learning Nanodegree program.
+The projects in this repository were completed as part of my learning journey inspired by the Udacity Deep Learning Course.
 I would like to acknowledge Udacity for providing valuable resources, materials, and guidance throughout the learning process.

 ## Contact